PSDI-UK/psdi-data-conversion/README.md

 - `get_converter_info` - This method takes the name of a converter and returns an object containing the general information about it stored in the database (note that this doesn't include file formats it can handle - use the `get_possible_formats` method for that)
 - `get_format_info` - This method takes the name of a file format (its extension) and returns an object containing the general information about it stored in the database
-- `get_degree_of_success` - This method takes the name of a converter, the name of an input file format (its extension), and the name of an output file format, and provides the degree of success for this conversion (`None` if not possible, otherwise a string describing it).
+- `get_degree_of_success` - This method takes the name of a converter, the name of an input file format (its extension), and the name of an output file format, and provides the degree of success for this conversion (`None` if not possible, otherwise a string describing it)
-- `get_possible_converters` - This method takes the names of an input and output file format, and returns a list of converters which can perform the desired conversion and their degree of success.
+- `get_possible_converters` - This method takes the names of an input and output file format, and returns a list of converters which can perform the desired conversion and their degree of success
 - `get_possible_formats` - This method takes the name of a converter and returns a list of input formats it can accept and a list of output formats it can produce.
 While it's usually a safe bet that a converter can handle any combination between these lists, it's best to make sure that it can with the `get_degree_of_success` method
 - `get_in_format_args` and `get_out_format_args` - These methods take the name of a converter and the name of an input/output file format, and return a list of info on flags accepted by the converter when using this format for input/output
 - `get_conversion_quality` - Provides information on the quality of a conversion from one format to another with a given converter.
 If conversion isn't possible, returns `None`.
 Otherwise returns a short string describing the quality of the conversion, a string providing information on possible issues with the conversion, and a dict providing details on property support between the input and output formats